-Graduates of the Ph.D. in Bible and Theology will be able to lead the global church through creative, Spirit-empowered teaching, writing, and academic research to fulfill the mission of the Church and will consist of men and women:
+Graduates of the Ph.D. in Biblical Interpretation and Theology will be able to lead the global church through creative, Spirit-empowered teaching, writing, and academic research to fulfill the mission of the Church and will consist of men and women:

 - Committed to a biblical world-view and global/local contextualization of the Christian faith.